-Author: Vicki Searcy, Vice President, Client Success Services and Consulting; VerityStream
+Author: Vicki Searcy, Vice President of Consulting; VerityStream

 Presenting a case for better processes requires a sound business case and data.
 Here's what to measure and how to build your case.